Root Canal Therapy – Gainesville, FL

 When an infection enters the innermost layer of a tooth, time is of the essence.
 What can start out as a minor toothache can quickly develop into a serious problem.
 From increasing pain to possible tooth extraction, Drs.
 Art and Kim Mowery will need to move swiftly in order to save your tooth and prevent further damage.
-In situations such as these, root canals in Gainesville are the only effective way to treat an infected tooth.
+In situations such as these, root canal therapy in Gainesville, FL is the only effective way to treat an infected tooth.
 Find out more about this beneficial treatment and how to tell if you need the assistance of Drs.
 Art and Kim Mowery by calling us today.

 What is a Root Canal?